Polymer translocation through extended patterned pores in two dimensions: scaling of the total translocation time: Model

 \item [(2)] Pore B has attractive entrances and exits separated by a repulsive section.
 The polymer beads interact with attractive beads of the pore via the LJ potential and with beads of the repulsive section via the WCA potential.

 \item [(3)] Pore C has an attractive entrance and a repulsive exit.
-The polymer beads interact with the beads of the attractive section of the pore via the LJ potential and the beads of the repulsive section via WCA potential. \end{enumerate}
+The polymer beads interact with the beads of the attractive section of the pore via the LJ potential and the beads of the repulsive section via the WCA potential. \end{enumerate} The entrance of all pores is kept attractive to ensure capture of the polymer, while the exit region determines the ease of release.
+The total pore pattern is scaled proportionally when the pore length $L_p$ is varied so that the relative fraction of attractive and repulsive segments remains constant.

-In addition to the above potentials, an external pulling force, $f_{ext}$, which mimics an electrophoretic force, is applied inside the pore in the positive $x$-direction to ensure that the polymer translocates through the pore from the \emph{cis} to the \emph{trans} side.
-The force $f_{ext}$ varies along the pore extension as
+In addition to the above potentials, an external pulling force, $\vec{f}_{\textrm{ext}}$, which mimics an electrophoretic drive, is applied inside the pore in the positive $x$-direction to ensure that the polymer translocates through the pore from the \emph{cis} to the \emph{trans} side.
+The force magnitude varies along the pore extension as

-here $f_{0}$ is the magnitude of the applied force at the pore opening $d$, which is equal to the constant force inside a linear channel with $\alpha = 0^\circ$.
-Therefore, for a conical pore, the force decreases along its length.
-The schematic diagram of our coarse-grained model is shown in Fig.~\ref{fig:cartoon} (top row).
-The subsequent rows show the schematic diagram of three different pore patterns that we will study in this paper.
-The second row shows three different patterned pores for length $L_p = 5$, here the pore in Fig.~\ref{fig:cartoon}(a1) is a completely attractive pore (Pore A), while the pore in Fig.~\ref{fig:cartoon}(b1) has an attractive entrance and an attractive exit but embedded with a repulsive bead in the middle (Pore B), and the pore in Fig.~\ref{fig:cartoon}(c1) has an attractive entrance but a repulsive exit (Pore C).
-In the third and fourth rows, we show pores for lengths $L_p=10$, and $L_p=15$, respectively.
-The length of the pore is increased in such a manner that the ratio of pore patterning remains conserved.
+where $f_{0}$ is the driving force at the pore entrance of width $d$.
+For a conical pore ($\alpha>0$), this form maintains a constant total integrated force along the pore length, causing the local field to decrease gradually from the entrance to the exit.
+For $\alpha=0^\circ$, the same equation reduces to a constant field in a cylindrical pore, as expected.
+The schematic diagram of our coarse-grained model is shown in Fig.~\ref{fig:1} (top row).
+The subsequent rows show the schematic diagram of three different pore patterns that we study in this paper.
+The second row shows three different patterned pores for length $L_p = 5$: Fig.~\ref{fig:1}(a1) corresponds to a fully attractive pore (Pore~A), Fig.~\ref{fig:1}(b1) shows a pore with attractive entrances and exits but a repulsive middle segment (Pore~B), and Fig.~\ref{fig:1}(c1) shows a pore with an attractive entrance and a repulsive exit (Pore~C).
+In the third and fourth rows, we show pores for lengths $L_p=10$ and $L_p=15$, respectively.

 The dynamics of the polymer is governed by the stochastic Langevin equation.
-The equation of motion for the position of $i$th monomer is given by
+The equation of motion for the position of the $i$th monomer is